Scope of application

 ● when the Mediator, at his own discretion, does not deem it useful to continue the proceedings.

-5. Where the Mediation has not taken place because the Invited Party has not promptly expressed its adhesion or has expressly communicated that it does not wish to adhere and/or the Requesting Party has declared that it does not wish to proceed, the Secretariat will issue, upon request of the Requesting Party, in compliance with the Mediation payments, a declaration of conclusion of the proceedings, signed by the designated Mediator.
+5. If the Mediation has not taken place because the Invited Party has not promptly expressed its consent or has expressly communicated its refusal to participate and/or the Requesting Party has declared that it does not wish to proceed, the Secretariat will issue, upon request of the Requesting Party, in compliance with the Mediation payments, a declaration of conclusion of the proceedings, signed by the designated Mediator.

 The document will certify in writing: